Being nurtured in a Wesleyan Holiness tradition, I have not always had a deep appreciation for Mary of Nazareth.

 Hans Urs von Balthasar, The von Balthasar Reader, ed.
 Kehl and Loser, New York: Crossroads, 214.

-See Kenda Creasy Dean and Ron Foster, The Godbearing Life, Nashville, TN: UpperRoom Books, 1998, for a thorough treatment of the “art” of Godbearing in the context of youth ministry; however it has broader implications as well.
+See Kenda Creasy Dean and Ron Foster, The Godbearing Life, Nashville, TN: UpperRoom Books, 1998, for a thorough treatment of the “art” of Godbearing in the context of youth ministry.